dotnet/standard/docs/netstandard-20/packaging.md

 1. Any assemblies that are part of .NET Framework and Portable Class Libraries that contain types that are also in .NET Standard 2.0.
 2. All assemblies that are part of `NETStandard.Library` 1.x
-3. All assemblies that are in packages that only depend on `NETStandard.Library` 1.x but contain types that are also in .NET Standard 2.0.
+3. All assemblies that are outside of `NETStandard.Library` 1.x but contain types that are also in .NET Standard 2.0.

 Please note that (3) implies that our package compatibilty also has to support packages that are outside of the closure of `NETStandard.Library` 1.x.